 Types of Park / Freestyle Snowboards

 Freestyle snowboards can be categorized based on their stiffness levels, which fall into three categories.
-The first category includes freestyle boards with a softer flex, which allows riders to press or flex the board on rails easily.
+The first category includes freestyle boards with a softer flex, which allows riders to press or flex their snowboard on rails easily.
 The second category of park boards has a medium to stiffer flex, providing increased pop and stability for smooth landings off jumps or in the half-pipe.
-The third category is a park board with a medium level of flex.
+The third category is a park snowboard with a medium level of flex.
 This type of park snowboard allows you to hit both rails and small to medium sized jumps.

 Freestyle Snowboards For Jibbing (Soft Flexing Freestyle Boards)